Mintbase/mintbase-js/packages/react/README.md

 ## Summary

 - [Installing](#Installing)
+- [Config consts](#config) : Config the network and global variables on mintbase-js packages
 - [WalletContextProvider](#walletcontextprovider) : the provider that will wrap the wallets to make it work in your application
 - [WalletContext](#walletcontext): helper with methods to use the power of near-wallet-selector
 - [Hooks](#Hooks): a variety of hooks to make data fetching and transactions from our SDK/Data modules super easy in your React apps.